PlethoraThemes/themeforest-wordpress-review-process/README.md

-# themeforest-wordpress-review-process
-Links and resources regarding the experience of the ThemeForest review process on Wordpress themes
+# Links and Resources about the ThemeForest Wordpress Review Process